ihavethatonvinyl/blog/content/essays/confessions-of-a-former-led-zeppelin-vinyl-bootleg-addict.md

 Are the 20-minute solos excessive?
 Of course, But like John Coltrane, if done right, they can be a thing of beauty.
 Even the Rollins Band occasionally went off on 20-minute jams.
 With the right band, it can work, and Zeppelin were talented enough that they could pull it off.

 By the time I had become a fan, Zeppelin had already played their last show in the USA, so I never had the opportunity to see them live.
 I did see Jimmy Page as part of the Firm, and last year, saw two performances by John Paul Jones.
 One solo, and one with Thurston Moore.
 For the second show, I was right up front.
 As Thurston Moore took a screwdriver to his guitar, Jonesy bashed out chords on a keyboard.
 As I stood a mere few feet away from this spectacle of talent and noise, I couldn't help but reflect on that first Zeppelin bootleg album, that started me out all those years ago.

+*Paul Prescott is a retired engineer from Maine.
+He is co-editor of an oral history book about Canadian punk rock band NoMeansNo: From Obscurity to Oblivion.
+He has also appeared in the Journal of Glaciology and publications from the Metal Powder Industries Foundation.
+He currently lives in Belize.*